Structural Identifiability and Discrete Symmetries: Examples

 \begin{example} The 4-compartmental mammillary model from \cite[Ex.~7]{mkd:combos} consists of the linear control system:

 By direct inspection, one easily identifies an invariance under an action of the finite group $S_{3}$ (the symmetric group for sets with three elements) containing six elements: if we form the three triples $(k_{12},k_{13},k_{14})$, $(k_{21},k_{31},k_{41})$, $(x_{2},x_{3},x_{4})$ and perform on them simultaneously the same permutation of the indices $2,3,4$, then the system \eqref{eq:bilirubin2} remains unchanged.
-Setting up the finite determining system and applying the Thomas decomposition reveals that this is indeed the complete solution space.
+Setting up $\findet$ and applying the Thomas decomposition reveals that this is indeed the complete solution space, i.\,e.\ that $\mathcal{G}=S_{3}$.
 Each of the six arising simple systems admits exactly one solution representing one of the transformations described above.
-Among these simple systems, one is provided here as a representative example:
+One of these simple systems is shown here as a representative example:

-Hence we can conclude that in this example all states are at least locally observable and all parameters are at least locally identifiable.
-But globally, only $x_1$ and $k_{01}$ are observable or identifiable, respectively. \end{example}
+Note that because of its linearity, one can directly read off the permutation it defines.
+Hence we can conclude that in this example all states are locally observable and all parameters are locally identifiable.
+But only $x_1$ and $k_{01}$ are globally observable and identifiable, respectively, as they are not affected by the permutations. \end{example}

-Our second example is a well studied model from biology with a more complex finite solution space, demonstrating the rise of multiple solution from a single simple system.
+Our second example is a well studied model from biology with a more complex finite solution space, demonstrating the rise of multiple solutions from a single simple system.

 \begin{example} We consider the Goodwin oscillator \cite{goodwin_OscillatoryBehaviorEnzymatic_1965}